 * Be sure to check Week-at-a Glance every day!!!!!

 Grading Policy: Breakdown

 - Projects: 2-3

 * Always give your best effort on all class activities and assignments.
 They are opportunities to learn, achieve and grow.
 Take advantage of them.

 * Academic Freedom: All students have a right to their opinions, (however unpopular).
 Respect for the opinion of others is a class requirement.

 * Remember that your personal honor and integrity are a very precious and important part of who you are as a person.
 Therefore, I expect that you will do all of your OWN work at all times (see the Student Handbook for further information regarding cheating/plagiarism).
 Any plagiarized or shared assignments will result in a 0.

 * Do not be late.
-Be inside the door when the bell rings, unless you have a legitimate excuse with a pass.
+Be inside the door (on-line) when the bell rings, unless you have a legitimate excuse with a pass.